towerviewhealth/securitypolicies/source/sections/systems_access_policy.md

 ## Wireless Access Use

-* TowerView Health production systems are not accessible directly over wireless channels (what counts as a production system?
-Is it any build server that we don't want to expose to wireless intrusion?
-Or is it maybe a powerful desktop running CAD software that we might want to remote access if we're off-site?).
+* TowerView Health production systems are not accessible directly over wireless channels.
 * Wireless access disabled on all production systems.
 * When access production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
 * Wireless networks managed within TowerView Health non-production facilities (offices, etc) are secured with the following configurations: